mitchkamar/kamar_trial/README.md

-Download files and place into web server.
+Download files and place into web directory.
 Start coding :)